 Does TransferWise have an App?

+Yes.
 When you have an account with TransferWise, you can make transfers through their website, or through their iOS and Android apps.
 This means TransferWise is available to both Apple and Android users.

 Like their website, TransferWise's app is very easy to use.
 There are updates constantly made to ensure it's working at its best.
 Having the app makes transferring money on the go much easier.

 TransferWise Borderless Account and Debit Card

 The TransferWise Borderless Account is a multi-currency account with a twist.
 As well as being able to hold many different currencies, it also lets you have local bank details in the US, UK, Eurozone, NZ and Australia.